Extended Producer Responsibility Cost-Benefit Analysis

 Manufacturing Facility Waste Assessment and End-to-End Analysis

 RSE conducted a waste audit and end-to-end analysis at Estee Lauder’s Melville, NY facility.
 The audit included collecting a sample of the types and quantities of materials generated in different stages of production, and annualizing the quantities of each material type.
-Annual quantities of waste material diverted and disposed were estimated by material type and facility zone.
+Annual quantities of waste material diverted and disposed of were estimated by material type and facility zone.
 RSE observed facility operations and identified strategies to increase diversion of materials and decrease materials management costs.

 Statewide Recycling Infrastructure Assessment